benhunter/Machine-Learning-Pocket-Reference/README.md

 # Machine-Learning-Pocket-Reference
 O'Reilly book by Matt Harrison.
-Working with Structured Data in Python
+Working with Structured Data in Python.